-Refined sugar has been implicated in leaching important nutrients form the body, disrupting healthy gut bacteria and creating and exacerbating inflammation, as well as affecting stress, mood and energy levels.
+Refined sugar has been implicated in leaching important nutrients form the body.
+It disrupts healthy gut bacteria and creates exacerbating inflammation.
+It also affects stress, mood and energy levels.
 Sugar in the blood causes the release of a hormone called insulin.
-Insulin levels in the blood spike after a high sugar meal and lower the levels of an important protein which binds to hormones to allow their excretion from the body.
+Insulin levels in the blood spike after a high sugar meal and lower the levels of an important protein.
+Proteins which binds to hormones to allow their excretion from the body.
 Insulin also increases the production of testosterone, which is converted into even more oestrogen by fatty tissue in the body.

 Excess sugar intake is also linked to increased cortisol production.
-After the sugar high, blood sugar levels drop, which stimulates the adrenal glands to secrete cortisol and adrenaline to get our energy levels and moods back to normal.
+After the sugar is high, blood sugar levels drop.
+This stimulates the adrenal glands to secrete cortisol and adrenaline to get our energy levels and moods back to normal.
 When excess cortisol is produced, progesterone production is compromised.
 The result of all this can lead to higher susceptibility of insomnia, irritability and anxiety just to name a few.

 Nooooo not coffee!
 LOL.

 Caffeine is highly addictive, inflammatory and acidic.
 It is known to increase anxiety and leave people feeling rather strung out and dehydrated.

 If you are looking to decrease your intake aim for just 1 a day and look to have it before midday so it doesn’t interfere with your natural sleeping patterns.
 Decaf is a slightly better option, and if possible choose Swiss water decaffeinated coffee when possible!
 However, I have found that even this can still give your body inflammatory side effects.
 So just do what works best for you and your body and maybe swap to a naturally decaffeinated herbal tea instead… Heaps more health benefits and tasty too!